 Even beyond esoteric symbolism, there are some decks that don’t even have labels on the cards.
 Counting the number of pentacles on a pip card before we can even read it gets tiresome!
-Once deck trimming enters the picture (no pun intended!), those labels we found so handy might wind up on the floor in a pile of scraps.
+Once deck trimming enters the picture (no pun intended!), whatever labels the card originally had might wind up on the floor in a pile of scraps.

 That’s ok, though.
 It’s dead easy for readers to simply add what’s missing to the cards.
 The most common things I’ve seen added are labels, numbers, and astrological correspondences, but anything useful can be added too.